 If you were receiving payments for 'child' with your pension, their payment amount will be recalculated and will continue to be paid until they no longer meet the definition of 'child'.

 Delay in notification of the death of a 'spouse'

-If you die part way through a payment period, the full value of your pension payment for the final period will be paid.
+If your spouse dies part way through a payment period, the full value of your spouse's pension payment for the final period will be paid.